Satanaelcode/pands-problem-sheet/README.md

 # <p align="center"> Weekday.py#
 </p>

+**this program open a file called "Anne Of Green Gable" and reads the text calculating the number of letter 'e' contained.**
 <p align="justify">

 The only way I could run it was necessary to import a module as no built-in Python function could accomplish such a task.
 For a comprehensive list of Python bulit in functions please refer to [w3school] (https://www.w3schools.com/python/python_ref_functions.asp).